County: Los Angeles

 Most of the Rubio Pavilion and the Great Incline are long gone, but you can still see bits and pieces of the foundation that supported both.
 In fact, there’s a monster sized boulder broken into several pieces at the bottom of the stream bed that may be the same one responsible for destroying Rubio Pavilion.
 Massive chunks are somewhat buried in the dirt and brush, but it looks as if the oblong boulder may have been as long as 30 feet long before it broke into pieces.

-Most people who visit the ruins of the White City atop Echo Mountain take the Sam Merrill Trail from the next canyon over, but next to the Rubio Pavilion ruins there is a far more interesting trail that follows the exact route of the Great Incline, called the Incline Trail.
+Most people who visit the ruins of the White City atop Echo Mountain take the Sam Merrill Trail from the next canyon over, but next to the Rubio Pavilion ruins there is a far more interesting trail that follows the exact route of the Great Incline called the Incline Trail, built in 1892.
 On the way up this steep trail, you can still see many of the stone walls that supported the rails.
 The Incline Trail takes you up the eastern side of Echo Mountain.
 It becomes overgrown and hard to follow near the top.
 At least it was the last time I hiked it.
 This unmaintained trail dates back all the way to the 1800s, but is well worth taking.

 |West of the Pavilion ruins is the steep Incline Trail.
 You can still find many old stone supports on the way up.|